 You should find all the pre-ultra information you need here but do feel free to contact us if you have any specific questions although don’t leave them till the last minute as we will get busy with set up.

 Changes or Withdrawals

-There is no registration on the Friday.
+There is no registration for the 50-mile or 30-mile on Friday 27th September

 There may also be some last minute information so please check your notes carefully.

 There will be a sheet for you to write YOUR MOBILE NUMBER on - this is so we can call you if we see you have gone off track.

 All of our marshals and helpers are volunteers so please give them a smile and a wave when you see them.

 This includes our Medic Team who will be on the course.

 ESSENTIAL KIT LIST